-From Church Farm, take a stroll along Pagham Beach towards brilliant Bognor Regis, site of the classic Butlins Holiday Camp.
+From Church Farm, take a stroll along Pagham Beach towards brilliant Bognor Regis.
 Head inland towards Chichester and check out the town’s cathedral.
 Founded in 1075, the structure has stood ever since and really is a fine piece of architecture.

 Beach attractions: a Hastings haven